devsisters/shardcake/vuepress/docs/docs/README.md

 Shardcake is composed of 2 main components:
 - The **Shard Manager** is a independent component that needs a single instance running.
 It is in charge of assigning shards to pods.
 - **Entities** will run on your application servers and process messages that are sent to them.
+Note that the entity behavior (including entity persistence) is entirely up to you.
+Shardcake only takes care of starting entities on the right pods as well as the communication between them.

 There are 4 pluggable parts that can be implemented with the technology of your choice.
 - The `Storage` trait defines where shard assignments will be stored.
 Shardcake provides an implementation using **Redis**.